Fereej Abdel Aziz

-Fereej Abdel Aziz (فريج عبد العزيز) is a district in Qatar, located in the municipality of Ad Dawhah.
+Fereej Abdel Aziz (فريج عبد العزيز) is a Qatari district located in the municipality of Ad Dawhah.

 Etymology

 Fereej, the first constituent of the district's name, translates to "neighborhood" in English.
 The second part of the name, Abdel Aziz, was given after its namesake who was a sheikh that resided in and governed the area.

 Transport

-Major roads that run through the district are Wadi Mushaireb Street, Mohammed Bin Thani Street, Rawdat Al Khail Street and B Ring Road.
+Major roads that run through the district include Wadi Mushaireb Street, Mohammed Bin Thani Street, Rawdat Al Khail Street and B Ring Road.

 Demographics

 As of the 2010 census, the district comprised 2,401 housing units and 309 establishments.
 There were 10,808 people living in the district, of which 78% were male and 22% were female.
 Out of the 10,808 inhabitants, 87% were 20 years of age or older and 13% were under the age of 20.
 The literacy rate stood at 93.4%.

 Employed persons made up 78% of the total population.
 Females accounted for 9% of the working population, while males accounted for 91% of the working population.